 Before we left the UK we used to run our own art gallery selling Eva’s paintings and work by other local artists.
 After we settled in Italy Eva continued to paint, but selling art here is much more difficult.
 Getting work into a gallery is not a simple matter and can be very costly to the artist.
 Much of the local market is restricted to wealthy foreigners and again, that is not an easy market to tap into.

 But people still loved Eva’s creativity and friends too kept encouraging her to find a different way of making her creative output available to more people.
 So we started researching print options and especially online printing.
-One thing lead to another and here we are!
+One thing leads to another and here we are!

 Why the name Shabby Sheep?

 Good question!
-In terms of search engine optimisation we should have called ourselves ‘Italy Fun Shirts’ or something similar.
+In terms of search engine optimization we should have called ourselves ‘Italy Fun Shirts’ or something similar.
 But we felt that the term Shabby Chic kind of summed the two of us up ‘denoting or relating to furniture or soft furnishings that have a pleasingly old and slightly worn appearance’.
 And it was only a matter of a small number of spritz and beers later that we evolved that into Shabby Sheep and then bolted on the design element.
 There have been other iterations and there may yet be more!!

 You work together on this project, how do you split duties?